/ Published August 16, 2019

 1.2.6.
 Once the site survey is complete, HQ AFJROTC/JRO will determine school ranking on the waiting list according to the process established in Holm Center Instruction 38-201.

 1.2.7.
 All applications (including the signature page) for a unit opening the next fiscal year must be postmarked by 15 April of the current year.
-The AFJROTC Director reserves the right to allow schools with special qualifications to submit an application out-of-cycle.
+The Air Force Junior ROTC Director reserves the right to allow schools with special qualifications to submit an application out-of-cycle.
 These instances will be documented in the remarks section of the school's electronic application.

 To begin the application process, please click one of the following links for the application form:

 60 West Maxwell Blvd., Bldg.
 835